-The culmination of the four-semester Piano Proficiency/Secondary track for music, music education, and church music majors.
+The culmination of the four-semester Piano Proficiency/Secondary track for music and music education.
 Successful completion of this course, with a grade of "B" or better, will satisfy the Piano Proficiency/Secondary requirements.
 The course includes intermediate repertoire, melodic harmonization employing borrowed and altered augmented chords, all major, natural, harmonic and melodic minor scales, emphasis on sight-reading hymns and chorales, choral and instrumental open score, and transposition including vocal and instrumental transpositions.
 Spring.

-\Prerequisite: MUS 1128 completed with a grade of "C" or better.
+Prerequisite: MUS 1128 completed with a grade of "C" or better.